codyfinegan/mc-server/README.md

 startup_script = "/path/to/startup_script.sh" # Full path to the startup script.
 game_folder = "/path/to/game" # The path to the minecraft base folder that holds the world_name
-world = "world" # Name of the minecraft game folder boot_pause = 25 # How long to wait for the server to start before continuing.
+world = "world" # Name of the minecraft game folder screen_logs_name = "screen_log.log" # Full path to folder where screen logs will be written to.
+Must be writable.
+Defaults to /tmp boot_pause = 25 # How long to wait for the server to start before continuing.
 Increase this if needed. mod_script = "/path/to/mod_downloads.sh" # Full path to the script used to download mods.